 In this article, we will show you how to install an SSL certificate on Apache.
-You will also learn how to generate a CSR code on Apache – a necessary step for your SSL certificate activation.
-In part three you will discover a few interesting facts about the Apache server, while in the final section of this article, we will give you useful tips on where to buy the best SSL certificate for your Apache server.
+In the final section of this article, we will give you useful tips on where to buy the best SSL certificate for your Apache server.

 How to generate a CSR code on Apache?

 The Certificate Signing Request, or simply CSR, is a small text file containing information about your domain ownership and/or company.
 Generating the CSR is an integral part of the SSL buying process.
 All commercial Certificate Authorities require SSL applicants to complete this step.

 You have two options:

 - Generate the CSR automatically using our CSR Generator.